sohoelf/constraint-transformer-bach/README.md

-# Dataset Augmentation by Negative Harmony Theory for Music Generation (Transformer with constraints on Bach chorales)
+# Dataset Augmentation by Negative Harmony Theory for Music Generation
 ## 1. Environment
 A conda environment is provided in environment.yml.<br>
 Load it with<br>